estaudere/learning/100-days-of-code/LOG.md

 **Enthusiasm:** 🥰

 Ah!
 Yes!
 I started D3 Tips & Tricks for v6 and am loving it!
 I picked up very easily and it was exactly what I needed—not too much to get started, easy to explore and put together the parts that make sense for me.
 Presents a better, more modern framework for working with D3 than Scott Murray's book (sorry, Scott).
 I was able to make good progress on a person D3 news visualization project!
 Quarter way through with 100 days woohoo 🎉

+### Day 26

+**Focus:** D3 Project

+**Enthusiasm:** 🥰

+Even more woohoo today!
+I got the tooltip I wanted!!
+It looks fantabulous.
+I feel like a D3 powerhouse, and although I am moving slow, I am confident I can get most of this project done very quickly.